Oleh78/optim-ai-summary/README.md

-# Optim AI Test Repository
+# Optim AI Test Repositorн

 This repository was created as part of participation in the Optim AI node project.
 It contains a basic README file to demonstrate user activity.